kartik-venugopal/aural-player/README.md

 ## Third party code and contributor attributions

+Aural Player uses [FFmpeg](https://www.ffmpeg.org/) which, in the binary form used by Aural Player, is licensed under GPL v3.
+In compliance with the license, I have made the FFmpeg source code available as an archive in the source code under /Resources/ffmpeg, and also as an asset with each release of Aural Player.

 Aural Player makes use of (a modified version of) a reusable UI control called [RangeSlider](https://github.com/matthewreagan/RangeSlider).

 Fellow GitHub member [Dunkeeel](https://github.com/Dunkeeel) made significant contributions towards this project - performance optimizations, UX improvements, etc.